Ventolin CFC-free Inhaler

 What is in this leaflet?

-Read all of this leaflet carefully before you use your medicine.
+Read this leaflet carefully before you use your medicine.

 This leaflet does not have the complete information about your medicine.
 If you have any questions about your medicine, you should ask your doctor or pharmacist (also known as a chemist).